Reincarnation: Car Parts Reborn

 And ending up here, with a clever title to boot: “We are not alone”

-Only in hindsight does it look obvious!
+Only in hindsight does any of this look obvious!

 Reincarnation is an obvious, an inevitable title for a book that gives old car parts a new purpose, or at least context.
 For Carvell it has another meaning: surviving a heart attack, being given a second act.
 Already before that schism Carvell dealt with visuals as an ad man, running award-winning campaigns and his own NYC agency.
 He says he had a thing for cars already as a young boy, not only knowing one brand from another but the exact model, who designed it, and what was under the hood.
 Where other boys rattled off baseball stats, Carvell rolled around Figoni and Tatra in his brain.
 And he could draw, well enough to attend the School of Visual Arts, a multidisciplinary college of art and design in Manhattan founded in 1947 by Silas Rhodes and Burne Hogarth as a trade school for illustrators and cartoonists that would become one of the premier US schools for art and design.
 He’s also a collector of cars and car parts so, yes, a book like this seems a natural fit.